-There is an easy, ten-minute boat trip from the mainland.
+Getting to the island is an easy, 10-minute boat trip from the mainland.

-The port on the mainland is a five-minute walk from JR Miyajimaguchi Station and is very well sign-posted.
-From the port on Miyajima , it's a further ten-minute walk to the shrine.
+The port on the mainland is a five-minute walk from Miyajimaguchi Station and is very well sign-posted.
+From the port on Miyajima , it's a further 10-minute walk to the shrine.